MightyHelper/ppyd-gol/reports/main.typ

   image("images/RLE-Picture.png", width: 100%),
   caption: [The plotted pattern of @sample-rle.])

 In this format, each line is delimited by '`$`'.
-Within each line, the cells are represented as a sequence of characters where '`b`' denotes a black o dead cell, and '`o`' denotes a white or alive cell.
+Within each line, the cells are represented as a sequence of characters where '`b`' denotes a white /*black o dead*/ cell, and '`o`' denotes a black /*white or alive*/ cell.
 Additionally, numeric characters are used to indicate the number of consecutive cells with the same state.
 For example, '`3o`' indicates three live cells in a row, and '`2b`' represents two dead cells in a row.

 RLE encoding also includes metadata such as the width and height of the pattern, as well as any additional rules that may apply to the pattern's evolution.
 This metadata ensures that the pattern can be correctly interpreted and simulated within the rules.